 Why do I need an attorney if the insurance agency has already offered to compensate me?

 Insurance companies will do everything in their power to compensate you, but not fairly.
 They want to minimize their responsibility and the compensation you receive.
-Section 440 of the Florida law outlines the classes of benefits that you may be entitled.
+Section 440 of the Florida law outlines the classes of benefits that you may be entitled to.
 An attorney will get you the compensation you deserve and need to get your life back on track.

-How should I deal with my employer and adjuster after a work related injury?
+How should I deal with my employer and adjuster after a work-related injury?

 Remember that in most instances, your employer and the insurance carrier will be working together to minimize the value of your claim.
 As such, be honest and forthright at all times but also understand that all communication with your employer or insurance adjuster can be used against you.
-Therefore, try to limit your discussions to the specifics about your job and medical treatment.
+Therefore, try to limit your discussions to the specifics of your job and medical treatment.
 Never discuss the status of your claim with your employer and never give a recorded interview to the Carrier.
 We will help you handle all correspondence and communication with your employer and carrier.

 Can I choose my own doctor?

 Under Florida law, the insurance company has the right to select your physicians.
 As such, in most cases, your workers compensation doctors will be ones that the insurance company knows will provide you with minimal treatment, testing and ones who will recommend that you return to work, even before you are medically able.
 There are provisions in the workers compensation laws which allow you to see alternative physicians who will give you a fair and accurate diagnosis of your medical condition.

 What health and monetary compensation can I receive due to my injury?